Action: Create artificial caves or hibernacula for bats

 - Two studies evaluated the effects of creating artificial caves or hibernacula for bats on bat populations.
 Both studies were in the UK.

 - Uptake (1 study): One study in the UK found that the number of bats using an artificial hibernaculum increased in each of nine years after it was built.

 - Use (2 studies): One study in the UK found that an artificial cave was used by a small number of brown long-eared bats.
 One study in the UK found that an artificial hibernaculum was used by four bat species.

 Artificial caves or hibernacula could be created for bats where natural sites are limited or where these habitats have been lost.
 Hibernacula would need to be carefully designed to ensure a stable microclimate.

-For a similar intervention, see ‘Threat: Human intrusions and disturbance – Caving and tourism – Provide artificial subterranean roosts to replace roosts in disturbed caves’.
+For similar interventions, see ‘Threat: Human intrusions and disturbance – Caving and tourism – Provide artificial subterranean bat roosts to replace roosts in disturbed caves’ and ‘Threat: Energy production and mining – Provide artificial subterranean bat roosts to replace roosts in reclaimed mines’.
 Some bat species may also hibernate in bat boxes, which are discussed in ‘Species management – Provide bat boxes for roosting bats’.

 Supporting evidence from individual studies